 2. Clean the Area

 The next step is to clean each of the problem areas thoroughly.
-Use a stain cleaner that is also an odor remover.
+Use a stain cleaner that is also an odor remover, such as an enzyme cleaner.
 When their odor is gone, they might have trouble locating their desired spot again or might just care less once the area has been neutralized.